 As with any medical treatment, including testosterone therapy, there are potential side effects.
 These side effects are uncommon during testosterone therapy and, certainly, as good physicians we want to minimize any negatives while enhancing the positive benefits.

 Every patient is different so it is important to individualize the low testosterone treatment.
-This requires the guidance of a license physician.
+This requires the guidance of a licensed physician.

 Positive Side Effects of Testosterone Therapy in Men